qundus/js.qform/README.md

 - DOM: events that denote dom events.
 - MUTATE: events that denote changes in data.
 - CYCLE: state machine to mark the current active cycle the field is in.
-- RENDER: events to mark the readiness or state of the render object.
+- ATTRIBUTE: events to mark the readiness or state of the attributes object.

 ```ts
 import loginForm from "./login-form.mjs";